 Celebrating the big O-N-E October 12th, 2014

 For those of you who did not read my last blog post, my delicious little thirteen month old boy – who was an avid nurser and exclusively breastfed baby – stopped nursing, cold turkey, on October 12th at 11pm.
+He formed a union of one and created a nursing strike.
 After running around like a chicken without a head and not knowing if this was a nursing strike or just the end of an era, I decided I needed to pick an end date and prepare to move on.

 That date was yesterday.